- Best Practices ●

 5. Document management

-QR Codes can also help businesses quickly classify printed documents into various categories, saving valuable time that would’ve been spent analyzing each document for classification purposes.
+QR Codes can also help businesses quickly classify printed documents into various categories, reducing time spent sorting and analyzing paperwork.

 6. Customer support and feedback